 Causes of Bad Breath in Dogs

-- Dental or Gum Disease – Much like humans, dogs can develop gum disease, or in more severe cases, periodontal disease.
-Over time, plaque and bacteria build up, leading to the deterioration of your dog’s gums and the unpleasant smell.
+Much like humans, dogs can develop gum disease, or in more severe cases, periodontal disease.
+Over time, plaque and bacteria build up, leading to gum deterioration and an unpleasant odor.

-- Sinus Infections – If your dog develops an infection in his respiratory tract, the pus, often running from the nose to the back of the throat, builds up, leading to bad breath.
+If your dog develops an infection in his respiratory tract, also called rhinitis, the pus, often running from the nose to the back of the throat, builds up, leading to bad breath.

-- Oral Tumors – In some instances, dogs develop oral tumors.
+In some instances, dogs develop oral tumors.
 These tumors will generally grow very rapidly.
-When the blood vessels in your dog’s mouth can’t keep up with the growth of the oral tumor, dead areas are created, leading to the potent smell.
+When the blood vessels in your dog’s mouth can’t keep up with the growth of the oral tumor, dead areas are created, leading to a potent smell.

-Overall, even though dogs are often known for their smelly breath, it is not something that should be ignored.
-When you initially start to notice a foul smell, be sure to monitor your dog’s behavior and take note of any usual occurrences, such as vomiting or frequent urination.
+Even though dogs are often known for their smelly breath, it is not something to ignore.
+When you start to notice a foul smell, be sure to monitor your dog’s behavior and note any unusual occurrences, such as vomiting or frequent urination.

-It is important to see a veterinarian sooner than later, because if the problem persists, your dog could suffer from irreversible effects.
+If you see any unusual behaviors, it is important to see a veterinarian sooner rather than later.
+If the problem persists, your dog could suffer from irreversible effects.
 Also, if the problem worsens, the treatment could be more invasive than it would have been otherwise.

 Treatment for Dogs with Bad Breath